Sparky101-2/autorun360/README.md

-# autorun360 - a Titan 2 script that provides a 360° autorun feature for fixed-view games like Diablo IV
+# autorun360 - a Titan 2 script that provides a 360° autorun feature for fixed-view (isometric) games like Diablo IV

 ## What is it

 Ever wished autorun worked properly in games with locked camera angles?
 This [Titan 2](https://www.consoletuner.com/products/titan-two/) script makes that happen.
-It gives you 360° autorun in games like [Diablo IV](https://diablo4.blizzard.com) — where direction isn’t camera-relative, but fixed.
+It gives you 360° autorun in games like [Diablo IV](https://diablo4.blizzard.com) — where direction isn’t camera-relative, but fixed (aka isometric games).

-Most autorun scripts default to holding the stick forward, which doesn't work in games with a fixed camera.
+Most autorun scripts default to holding the stick forward, which doesn't work in isometric games.
 This one adjusts input direction dynamically — so if you’re moving right on-screen, the stick is pushed right accordingly.

 Using autorun360 feels intuitive: